Is it Normal to Feel Worse After a Chiropractor?

 At this point, even the greatest of efforts provided by your chiropractor will bring minimal long-lasting results without the use of passive traction devices like these.

-There are a few actions you can take if you notice extra pain in your back after visiting the chiropractor.
+There are a few actions you can take if you notice extra pain in your back after seeing your chiropractor.

 Perhaps your chiropractor accidentally skipped the procedure of telling you step by step what to expect following your most recent adjustment.

-A very common side effect that causes soreness and potential is inflammation naturally caused by the spinal manipulation.
+A very common side effect that causes soreness and potential is inflammation naturally caused by the chiropractic adjustment.

 Why is this common?